agujalwar/Medical-Dataset-Analysis-Python-SQL-and-Insights/README.md

 # Medical Dataset Analysis: Python, SQL, and Insights · Jan 2024

+This project focuses on three critical datasets: "hospitalization_details," "medical_examinations," and "names."
+Divided into two essential modules, the project commences with meticulous data cleaning, ensuring the data's accuracy and structure.
+Once the data shines brilliantly, the second module unleashes the power of SQL queries to extract valuable insights.

+### Summery:
 • Enhanced healthcare decisions through Python and SQL data analytics.
 • Meticulously cleaned data to ensure accuracy of critical medical datasets.
 • Utilized SQL queries to extract crucial insights from patients' medical history and hospitalization details for informed decision-making.